A neutral state interned an Iranian warship in March. Almost no one covered it.

 The doctrine is straightforward in theory and almost never applied in practice.
 The reason is that, since the late 19th century, the cost-benefit of internment to a neutral state has heavily favoured expulsion.
 Interning a warship requires the neutral state to: physically secure the vessel against external attack or rescue attempts by the belligerent's allies; provide food, medical care, and consular access to the interned crew, often for years; bear the diplomatic friction of being publicly understood as having "sided" against the belligerent whose ship was interned; and accept the post-war negotiation of how the vessel is returned, often involving claims for damage or upkeep.

-The doctrine's best-known historical applications belong to the early 20th century: the internment of the Russian cruiser *Aurora* and other ships of the Asiatic Squadron at Manila by the United States in 1905 during the Russo-Japanese War, and the German pocket battleship *Admiral Graf Spee*, whose captain chose to scuttle her off Montevideo in 1939 rather than face internment by Uruguay.
-Internment of major warships effectively ceased to feature in great-power conflict after 1945, in part because the triggering cases — a stranded belligerent warship and a willing neutral port — stopped arising.
-The Sri Lankan decision in March 2026 is best understood as a contemporary application of a long-dormant body of law rather than a routine diplomatic event.
+The doctrine's best-known historical applications belong to the early 20th century: the internment of the Russian cruiser *Aurora* and the other cruisers that reached Manila after Tsushima, taken into custody by the United States in 1905 during the Russo-Japanese War, and the German pocket battleship *Admiral Graf Spee*, whose captain chose to scuttle her off Montevideo in 1939 rather than face internment by Uruguay.
+Internment of major warships effectively ceased to feature in great-power conflict after 1945, in part because the triggering cases (a stranded belligerent warship and a willing neutral port) stopped arising.
+The Sri Lankan decision in March 2026 is a contemporary application of a long-dormant body of law, not a routine diplomatic event.

-That this happened received almost no coverage in the Western press.
-The Bushehr case was reported as a single-news-cycle item by USNI News, NPR, Al Jazeera, and Iran International; the legal dimension was largely not picked up by the major U.S. or European newspapers, which were absorbed in the strikes on Iran and the Strait of Hormuz closure.[1][2][3][7]
+The case received almost no coverage in the Western press.
+USNI News, NPR, Al Jazeera, and Iran International reported it as a single-news-cycle item; the legal dimension largely escaped the major U.S. and European newspapers, which were absorbed in the strikes on Iran and the Strait of Hormuz closure.[1][2][3][6]

 Why Sri Lanka chose internment